Taipei Holiday Packages

 1 Zhongshan N Road Sec 4, Zhongshang District, Taipei

-The Grand Hotel: Family-friendly hotel with free WiFi and free parking.
-Located near theme parks.
+The Grand Hotel: Luxury hotel with free WiFi and free parking.
+Located in the historical district.

 The Grand Hotel